Philippe Tondeur, former chair of the Department of Mathematics, contributes to the Altgeld Hall renovation

 Philippe Tondeur, professor emeritus of mathematics, has worked and studied at universities around the world, but the University of Illinois holds a special place in his heart and mind.

 Tondeur has donated in support of the Campaign for Altgeld and Illini Halls, which includes a plan to renovate Altgeld Hall.
 The building—which serves as home to the Department of Mathematics where Tondeur once served as chair—was last significantly renovated in 1956.
-The university has announced that a major renovation of Altgeld is targeted for completion in 2024.
+The university has announced a major renovation of Altgeld.

 Tondeur said he is proud to contribute to the project.